SSC Journal Club: Cipriani On Antidepressants

 In our analyses, funding by industry was not associated with substantial differences in terms of response or dropout rates.
 However, non-industry funded trials were few and many trials did not report or disclose any funding.

-This is surprising, since other papers (which the researchers dutifully cite) find that pharma-sponsored trials are about five times more likely to get positive results than non-sponsored ones.
+This is surprising, since other papers (which the researchers dutifully cite) find that pharma-sponsored trials are about five times more likely to get positive results than non-sponsored ones (though see this comment).
 Cipriani’s excuse is that there weren’t enough non-industry trials to really get a good feel for the differences, and that a lot of the trials marked “non-industry” were probably secretly by industry anyway (more on this later).
 Fair enough, but if we can’t believe their “sponsorship makes zero difference to outcome” result, then the whole thing starts seeming kind of questionable.

 I don’t want to come on too strong here.
 Science is never supposed to have to wait for some impossible perfectly-unbiased investigator.
 It’s supposed to accept that everyone will have an agenda, but strive through methodological rigor, transparency, and open debate to transcend those agendas and create studies everyone can believe.
 On the other hand, we’re really not very good at that yet, and nobody ever went broke overestimating the deceptiveness of pharmaceutical companies.

+And there was one other kind of bias that did show up, hard.
+When a drug was new and exciting, it tended to do better in studies.
+When it was old and boring, it tended to do worse.
+You could argue this is a placebo effect on the patients, but I’m betting it’s a sign that people were able to bias the studies to fit their expected results (excited high-tech thing is better) in ways we’re otherwise not catching.

-All of this goes double as we start looking at the next part, the ranking of different antidepressants.
+All of this will go double as we start looking at the next part, the ranking of different antidepressants.

 II.